pipaLU/TutorialMLPython/README.md

 # TutorialMLPython

 This is an introductory tutorial of using Python data analysis and machine learning libraries, including Pandas and Scikit-learn for a Kaggle competition problem: Titanic.
-The tutorial was modification of the Pycon UK Introductory Tutorial given by Ezzeri Esa.
+The tutorial was a modification of the a copy of the Pycon UK Introductory Tutorial given by Ezzeri Esa.
 The original tutorial can be found here: https://github.com/savarin/pyconuk-introtutorial

 In this modified tutorial, more emphasis has been given to comparison of classifier performance (accuracy and area under the ROC curves) using cross-validation,